Estonia Flag Estonia

 Directions

 1. Using gloves, wash the nettle leaves in boiling water, letting them stand for several minutes to reduce their bitter flavor.
-Then shock the nettles under cold water and chop into small pieces.

-2. Chop the onions, carrots, and potatoes into small cubes.
-Heat the oil and sauté the onions and carrots for 5 minutes, seasoning with salt to taste.
+3. In a large saucepan or soup pot set over medium high heat, heat the oil and sauté the onions and carrots for 5 minutes, seasoning with salt to taste.

-3. After 5 minutes, add the potatoes and stir.
-Add the hot broth and nettles and cook over low heat until the vegetables are soft, about 15 minutes.
-Season the soup with salt and pepper to taste.
-Serve topped with chopped egg and dill.
+5. Add the broth and nettles and cook over low heat until the vegetables are soft, about 15 minutes.

-Rosolje (Potato and Beet Salad) (Salad)
+Rosolje (Beet and Potato Salad) (Salad)

 Vegetarian